 For the first day or so after surgery, you will want to limit the pressure you are putting on your toes.
 If you play a sport or have a very physical job, you may need to take a couple of days off.
 In the evening, it is a good idea to keep your feet elevated.

 Make sure to follow all of our foot doctors’ at podiatry practice wound-care instructions to prevent infection.
 After 24 hours have passed, you can clean the area as per their instructions.
 While the toe is healing, make sure to wear loose-fitting shoes to prevent irritation.

 Ingrown toenails can be painful, but they are easy to treat with the right medical intervention.
 If you are suffering from an ingrown toenail, it’s important to seek ingrown toenail removal to prevent infection.

 Ready to get the relief you need?
-Contact us today to book an appointment.
+Contact us today to book an appointment or visit our offices in Clifton, NJ or Wayne, NJ.